shannale/sinkOrSwim/README.md

 In `SinkOrSwim`, users will be able to:
 - Start the game
 - Control the fishing rod with cursor and click to activate
-- Collect different fish and increase their score
+- Collect different fish and increase score
 - Gain 3 strikes to miss any fish before the game is over

 ![img](pictures/outline.png)